-Psuedomonas aeruginosa (abbreviated P. aeruginosa and pronounced sood- o -'mo - nez airoo- gin-o-sa) is a bacterium that causes the majority of skin rashes and infections from pool and spa use.
-P. aeruginosa infections are easily preventable if appropriate water treatment practices are applied.
-In the 2009-2010 report on waterborne disease outbreaks from the U.S. Centers for Disease Control and Prevention (CDC), 12.8 of the outbreaks were dermatitis (itchy, sore skin).
-In that summary, the CDC found 4 confirmed and 5 suspected outbreaks of dermatitis caused by P. aeruginosa.
+SEUDOMONAS AERUGINOSA (ABBREVIATED P. aeruginosa and pronounced sood-o-'mo- nez airoo-gin-osa) is a bacterium that causes the majority of skin rashes and infections from pool and spa use.
 P. aeruginosa is also the cause of most cases of "swimmer's ear" acquired in swimming pools.
-Swimmer's ear is not tracked by the CDC, so cases are not reported in the biennial report.
-It is generally believed that Pseudomonas rashes are the most common Recreational Water Illness (RWI) in treated waters.
+It is generally believed that P. aeruginosa rashes are the most common recreational water illness in treated waters.